wynn0123/cap/docs/guide/invisible.md

 The following methods are supported:

 #### `new Cap({ ... })`
 Creates a new Cap instance.
+If a 2nd argument is provided, it will use that element instead of creating a new one in memory.

 **Arguments**
 ```json